Staining Sheds and Fences Cost

 Do I Need to Remove Old Paint or Stain?

-Before applying a new coat of stain, it’s important to check the condition of the existing finish.
-Lightly sanding or cleaning the surface can help the new stain adhere better.
-In cases where the old stain is peeling or flaking, you may need to strip it off first.
+Not always, but you should check the condition of the existing finish first.
+Lightly sanding or cleaning the surface can help the new stain adhere better, and if the old coat is peeling or flaking, you may need to strip it off.

 How Long Does a Stained Shed or Fence Take to Dry?

-Drying time depends on the type of stain, weather conditions, and temperature.
-As a general guide an oil-based stain can take between 6 to 24 hours to dry completely, while in good conditions, water-based stains tend to dry much faster.
+An oil-based stain can take between 6 to 24 hours to dry completely, while water-based stains tend to dry much faster in good conditions.

 Ready to get a price for your home improvement project?